uptane/pures/pure1.md

 # What is a PURE?

-PURE stands for Proposed Uptane Revision and Enhancement and is largely modeled after a similar type of document used by The Update Framework (TUF)'s TUF Augmentation Proposal (TAP) process.
+PURE stands for Proposed Uptane Revision and Enhancement and offers a formal method for members of the community to propose the addition or modification of the Uptane specification.
+Both the method and the document format is largely modeled on the TUF Augmentation Proposal (TAP) used by The Update Framework (TUF).
 A PURE is a design document that describes a new feature for Uptane or for its processes or environment.
-The PURE should provide both a concise technical specification of the feature and a rationale for the feature's inclusion.
+Every PURE should provide both a concise technical specification of the feature and a rationale for the feature's inclusion.

 We intend PUREs to be the primary mechanisms for proposing major new features, for collecting community input on an issue, and for documenting the design decisions that have gone into Uptane.
 The PURE author is responsible for building consensus within the community and documenting dissenting opinions.